Joya: AiR / Dario Jongerius / NED

 BIO

-Kathryn explores and responds to emergent questions arising from lived experience.
+Kathryn Fullerton explores and responds to emergent questions arising from lived experience.
+She draws on Embodied Imagination™️ and Creative Dreamwork practices to facilitate the conscious connection between the artist and the rich resources of the unconscious.
 Clay, with its earthy, tactile nature, invites her to follow quiet impulses through deep embodied listening.
-Works that emerge from this process are not fixed or predetermined; rather, they are shaped by intuition, reflection, and an ongoing dialogue between hands and earth, often yielding organic and surprising phenomena.
+Works that emerge from this process are not fixed or predetermined; rather, they are shaped by intuition, reflection, and an ongoing dialogue between hands and earth.
+While rooted in the spirit of our times, Kathryn’s work feels as ancient as the clay itself and offers insights into how to live in a world that is in a steady and constant state of change.

 Simon Beckmann